godaddy-x/eccrypto/README.md

 - **Performance**: Significantly faster than legacy implementations
 - **Compatibility**: Fully compatible with TypeScript elliptic.js library
 - **Security**: ECDH provides strong security guarantees for key exchange and encryption
+- **Note**: ECDH does not support digital signatures - use ECDSA for signing/verification